 What Are Credit Scores?

-As I said, your credit score, a number ranging from 300 to 850, is used to assess the likelihood that you will repay your debt.
+Your credit score — a number ranging from 300 to 850 — is used to assess the likelihood that you will repay your debt.
 This is why banks and other lenders use it to determine whether or not to lend to you.

 So just what information goes into determining your credit score?

-The number one factor in determining your credit score is your payment history.
+The number one factor for what goes into calculating a credit score is your payment history.
 After all, what better way to determine the likelihood you’ll pay your bills on time than to look at whether or not you have a history of doing so?